debop/hibernate-redis/README.md

 ### Note

+From 2.2.1 onwards Hibernate region naming (hibernate.cache.region_prefix) has been simplified to "hibernate".

 hibernate-core 5.2.x based on Java 8, use hibernate-redis 2.2.0 or higher

 Region factory for hibernate 5.2.x is hibernate.redis.cache.hibernate52.SingletonRedisRegionFactory